 Another purpose of lymph node dissection is to remove cancer that might be in the nodes.
 This is done, so that the cancer can't grow further in the lymph node area or shed cells that could go elsewhere.

 Doctors once believed that removing as many lymph nodes as possible would reduce the risk of cancer ever spreading to the rest of the body.
 The hope was that if you caught every last possible cell that could be in those lymph nodes and "cured" the armpit and breast of any cancer, you could "cure" the rest of the body.
 But lymph node removal does nothing to fight cancer cells that may have already spread elsewhere.
 That's where systemic, or whole-body, treatment comes in—to kill any cells that escaped the original breast cancer or the adjacent lymph nodes.

 Until recently, doctors wanted to take out as many nodes as possible to determine as accurately as possible how many lymph nodes are involved with cancer.
 The number of involved lymph nodes strongly predicts the nature of the cancer and the kind of treatment needed to fight it.

 "The bottom line is that if your lymph nodes are involved, it tells your doctors a lot about the nature of your cancer.
 It means that this is a tumor with a potential nasty streak and a higher risk of spreading to other parts of your body.
-Knowing the bottom line can help guide you to the best treatment."-- Marisa Weiss, M.D., president and founder, Breastcancer.org
+Knowing the bottom line can help guide you to the best treatment."-- Marisa Weiss, M.D., chief medical officer, Breastcancer.org